 Tip: If you have temporary AWS credentials, you must also add your

 Click the "Save variable" button to save each one.
 Once you are done, the "Environment Variables" section should look like this:

 Tip: If you use the Terraform CLI, your local environment variables do not auto populate into the environment where Terraform Cloud runs the Terraform binary.
 You must set your environment variables in Terraform Cloud.

 »Plan infrastructure changes

-Now that you've set your variables, click the "Queue plan" menu button and provide an optional explanation.
-Then click the purple "Queue plan" button to start a plan.
+Now that you have set your variables, select "Start new plan" from the "Actions" drop down menu, choose the "Plan (most common)" option, and provide an optional explanation.
+Then select the purple "Start plan" button to start a plan.
 This may take a few minutes.

 The output format is similar to the diff format generated by tools such as Git.
 Output with a

 + next to it means that Terraform will create this resource.
 The plan also shows the attributes that Terraform will set.
 The value